yunakangdev/pikamovie/README.md

 ## 🔮 FEATURE

-Search OMDB and display the results (movies only)
+- Search OMDB and display the results (Axios)
-Add a movie from the search results to our nomination list View the list of films already nominated
+- Add a movie from the search results to our nomination list
+- View the list of films already nominated
-Remove a nominee from the nomination list
+- Remove a nominee from the nomination list
+- Display a banner when the user has 5 nominations
+- Create Sign up / Sign in / Sign out pages (React Router)
+- Save nomination lists if the user leaves the page (Firebase)
+- Animations for loading, adding/deleting movies, notifications
+- Create shareable links (Netlify)

 ---